rust-lang/book/src/ch18-01-what-is-oo.md

 `AveragedCollection`, we can easily change aspects, such as the data structure, in the future.
 For instance, we could use a `HashSet<i32>` instead of a `Vec<i32>` for the `list` field.
-As long as the signatures of the `add`, `remove`, and `average` public methods stay the same, code using `AveragedCollection` wouldn’t need to change in order to compile.
+As long as the signatures of the `add`, `remove`, and `average` public methods stayed the same, code using `AveragedCollection` wouldn’t need to change.
 If we made `list` public instead, this wouldn’t necessarily be the case: `HashSet<i32>` and `Vec<i32>` have different methods for adding and removing items, so the external code would likely have to change if it were modifying `list` directly.

-If encapsulation is a required aspect for a language to be considered object-oriented, then Rust meets that requirement.
+If encapsulation is a required aspect for a language to be considered object oriented, then Rust meets that requirement.
 The option to use `pub` or not for different parts of code enables encapsulation of implementation details.

 ### Inheritance as a Type System and as Code Sharing